 Women are 50% of the population and we make or influence more than 80% of consumer purchase decisions.
 We can change anything and everything we want, today, if we work together.
 We do not need to wait.
 We do not need permission.

-My future dream is to be able to provide grants to girls and women doing this necessary and often disregarded work.
+My future dream is to be able to provide grants to women doing this necessary and often under-recognized work.

 * I see you, Melissa of Pedal Love.
 I see you, Courtney of Brown Bike Girl in NYC and Courtney in Chicago and Dena in Philly.
 I see you, Robyn of Bicycle Tours of Atlanta, and Nedra of Civil Bikes, and Arleigh of Bike Shop Girl in Colorado.
-I see you, Victoria and Timberley and Johanna and Nadya and Dona and Anne and Paige and everyone else out there putting your lives on the line day in and day out.
+I see you, Timberley and Nadya and Paige and everyone else out there putting your lives on the line day in and day out.

 I asked a few days ago: “Does It Matter?”
 Yes.
 Yes, it does.